You Can Teach Your Child to Write, Part 2

 The man who does not read good books has no advantage over the man who can’t read them.

 Finally, remember that the process of teaching writing does not begin with composition, but with reading.
-Without adequate input, a student cannot be expected to produce quality output.
+Without adequate input — stories, poetry, essays, fiction, nonfiction — all of it, a student cannot be expected to produce quality output.
 In order to avoid frustrating students and causing them to feel that they hate writing, you must provide

 - plenty of time for the development and organization of ideas